Politics and the Movies 3: Olympia

 Her film Triumph of the Will

 was presented as a documentary of the 1934 Nazi Party Congress at Nuremberg, Germany.
-But, seeing as it was commissioned and paid for by the Hitler regime that had, at that point, only been in power for a year.
+But, seeing as it was commissioned and paid for by the Hitler regime that had, at that point, only been in power for a year, it's the textbook example of state propoganda.
 I don’t know if I can really recommend watching Triumph of the Will

 (I had to watch it in a film class a long time ago), but you’ve seen echoes of the imagery Riefenstahl created to glorify the Third Reich.
 The final scene of Star Wars